"Disturbing" texts between Oregon police and far-right group prompt investigation

 Portland Commissioner Jo Ann Hardesty said in a statement Thursday that "there are members of the Portland police force who work in collusion with right-wing extremists."

-She, along with the Council on American-Islamic Relations' Oregon chapter, also called for an independent investigation.
+She, along with the Council on American-Islamic Relations' Oregon chapter, were among those calling for an independent investigation.

 In a Facebook video late Thursday, Gibson denied his conversations with Niiya were a way for his group to get an upper hand during rallies and said officials in Portland were mischaracterizing the interaction.